Environment and Society PhD - 2020 Entry

-Students may study for a PhD in Environment and Society within the Department of Sociology.
-You will be assigned PhD supervisors whose research interests match your chosen research topic.
-Students on this PhD enjoy close links with the Centre for the Study of Environmental Change, Lancaster Environment Centre and the Centre for Science Studies.
+Students on this PhD have the opportunity to enjoy close links with the Centre for the Study of Environmental Change, Lancaster Environment Centre and the Centre for Science Studies.

 The University will not increase the Tuition Fee you are charged during the course of an academic year.